 |2,500 sq.ft.||$12,500 - $25,000|

-Every partial demolition has a set of costs.
-Different materials, locations, and buildings influence the exact cost.
+Every partial demolition has a set of prices.
+Different materials, locations, and buildings influence the exact price.
 Remember that partial demolitions can mean the partial removal of a surrounding structure or the total removal of one part.
-Costs vary depending on where the property section is located.
+Prices vary depending on where the property section is located.

 |Deck||$300 - $3,000|